 Taïga looks bewildered at her.
 She has seen movies like this, and they ended well.
 With the accent on ended, as the whole action in between was more like a living hell for the poor person who nobody believed.
 OMG.
 And now she’s the girl nobody will believe.
 What if Granny gets rid of her?

 ‘Oh, shut up, will you.
 You’re the one made me come here, huh?
 And nobody can see the difference between us anyway… So… Just get out of my way!’
-She heads for the door.
+The clone heads for the door.
 ‘Come here, doggy.’

 ‘Wait!
 I have to think!’
 Taïga puts her hands over her ears to shut out the clone girl droning on.
 Granny will surely recognize her, won’t she?
 But even Tramp seems confused, sniffing around them both, hesitating if he should follow the clone or stay with Taïga.
 I can’t let anybody mix us up…